 Yalambojoch & Laguna Brava

-In a lower-lying, more lushly vegetated zone between the Cuchumatanes and the Mexican border, the northwest corner of Huehuetenango department has a distinctive culture where the Awakateco language is spoken.
+In a lower lying, more lushly vegetated zone between the Cuchumatanes and the Mexican border, the northwest corner of Huehuetenango department has a distinctive culture where the Awakateko language is spoken.
 About 20km east of the border post at Gracias a Dios is the hamlet of Yalambojoch.

 Soloma & Around